Earth Month

 Kent Student Center Risman Plaza (or if rain, 2nd floor Student Center)

-Hosted by the Earth Month Planning Committee and the Office of Sustainability
+Hosted by the Office of Sustainability and the Earth Month Planning Committee

 Join on and off campus organizations and departments for a fun-filled Earth Day event with food trucks, music, student activities, information, giveaways, and prize drawings.
 The purpose of this event is to: 1) increase students’ awareness of sustainability on and off campus 2) engage students in educational activities and 3) inspire students’ actions in the sustainability movement.
 All sustainability-related organizations are encouraged to participate including those with a focus on prosperity (economy), people (social), or planet (environment).